The three most common pleas in a California criminal case are

 - ensure that you completely understand that a "no contest" plea will be considered the same as a guilty plea and that by entering a "no contest" plea, the court will find you guilty, and

 - that you are voluntarily and freely entering your plea (as opposed to being coerced or misled into doing so).1

 Once these requirements have been fulfilled, you will proceed to a California sentencing hearing where the judge will impose your sentence.2

 The primary benefit in California of entering a "no contest" plea instead of a guilty plea is clear in misdemeanor cases.

 When you plead "no contest" in a misdemeanor case, that plea cannot be used against you as an admission of guilt if a civil proceeding arises out of the same conduct from which the criminal prosecution was based.3

 Example: While you are driving 85mph on the freeway, you are involved in a two-car accident.
 The other driver dies as a result of the collision.
-Prosecutors charge you with misdemeanor vehicular manslaughter.
+Prosecutors charge you with the California crime of vehicular manslaughter.
 Your attorney negotiates a deal where you'll pay a small fine and avoid any jail time, so you enter a "no contest" plea to the charge.

 However, because you entered a "no contest" plea, the civil law suit will proceed as if there had been no criminal investigation.

 But as Rancho Cucamonga criminal defense attorney Michael Scafiddi4 explains, "This difference is only relevant with respect to misdemeanor or infraction convictions.
 In California felony cases, a "no contest" plea has the exact same effect as a guilty plea and can be used as an admission of guilt in any other legal proceedings."